DerwenAI/strwythura/README.md

 analytics, dashboards, GraphRAG for question/answer chat bots, agent workflows, memory, tools, planners, and so on.

-**Before going any further:**
+**Before going any further,**
-take this brief quiz to assess your current understanding about AI practices related to this tutorial: <https://derwen.ai/quiz/ai_def>
+take this brief quiz as a quick check about what you've already understood related to material in this tutorial and in general about AI facts and fantasies: <https://derwen.ai/quiz/ai_def>
-and if you score quite low on this quiz, then you've probably read (and believed) far too many tech company press releases.

 <img
  src="./docs/assets/logo.png"